AmTECH Microelectronics - Quality That Exceeds Expectations. See our story.

 Flip Chip Bonding

 Flip chip developed for high interconnect density has grown to be a favorite for new product development (NPI).
-Flip chip bonding comes in two main forms: Controlled Collapse Chip Connection (C4) with pitch sizes from 150um to 250um and Cu Pillar with pitch sizes from 30um and 140um.
+Flip chip bonding comes in two main forms: Controlled Collapse Chip Connection (C4) with pitch sizes from >150um to 300um and Cu Pillar with pitch sizes from 30um to 150um.
 Both forms of flip chip involving solder balls/ bumps and a thermocompression process (heat, time, force) to create a metallic bond with the substrate.

 Flip Chip (C4)